Joinesty/nullafi-csharp-sdk/NullafiSDK/NullafiSDK.md

 ##### Summary

+Address Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-DateOfBirth'></a>
 ### DateOfBirth `property`

 ##### Summary

+DateOfBirth Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-DriversLicense'></a>
 ### DriversLicense `property`

 ##### Summary

+DriversLicense Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-FirstName'></a>
 ### FirstName `property`

 ##### Summary

+FirstName Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-Gender'></a>
 ### Gender `property`

 ##### Summary

+Gender Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-Generic'></a>
 ### Generic `property`

 ##### Summary

+Generic Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-LastName'></a>
 ### LastName `property`

 ##### Summary

+LastName Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-MasterKey'></a>
 ### MasterKey `property`

 ##### Summary

+Master key to vault instantiated

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-Passport'></a>
 ### Passport `property`

 ##### Summary

+Passport Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-PlaceOfBirth'></a>
 ### PlaceOfBirth `property`

 ##### Summary

+PlaceOfBirth Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-Race'></a>
 ### Race `property`

 ##### Summary

+Race Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-Random'></a>
 ### Random `property`

 ##### Summary

+Random Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-Ssn'></a>
 ### Ssn `property`

 ##### Summary

+SSN Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-TaxPayer'></a>
 ### TaxPayer `property`

 ##### Summary

+TaxPayer Manager to create aliases

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-VaultId'></a>
 ### VaultId `property`

 ##### Summary

+Id of vault instantiated

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-VaultName'></a>
 ### VaultName `property`

 ##### Summary

+Name of vault instantiated

 <a name='P-Nullafi-Domains-StaticVault-StaticVault-VehicleRegistration'></a>
 ### VehicleRegistration `property`

 ##### Summary

+VehicleRegistration Manager to create aliases

 <a name='M-Nullafi-Domains-StaticVault-StaticVault-CreateStaticVault-Nullafi-Client,System-String,System-Collections-Generic-List{System-String}-'></a>
 ### CreateStaticVault(client,name,tags) `method`